maxwolf621/AZ/az-104/Test/pictures.md

 ## Minium num of NIC & minimum num of NSGs

-You plan to deploy five virtual machines to a virtual network subnet.
+You plan to deploy **five virtual machines** to a virtual network subnet.

-Each virtual machine will have a public IP address and a private IP address.
+1. Each virtual machine will have a public IP address and a private IP address.
-Each virtual machine requires the same inbound and outbound security rules.
+2. Each virtual machine requires the same inbound and outbound security rules.

 ![alt text](image-532.png)

-Box 1: 5 -
+Box 1: 5
-A public and a private IP address can be assigned to a single network interface.
+- A public and a private IP address can be assigned to a single network interface.

-Box 2: 1 -
+Box 2: 1
 You can associate `zero`, or `one`, network security group to each virtual network subnet and network interface in a virtual machine.

 The same network security group can be associated to as many subnets and network interfaces as you choose.